Bikes Buyer's Guide

 Folding Bikes

-A folding bike is the ideal commuter-friendly machine.
-They can be folded up in seconds making them easy to carry and transport.
-You can carry it on a bus, train or car boot.
-When you’re not riding, you can stash it in a cupboard or slide it under a desk for easy storage.
+A folding bike is the ideal commuter-friendly option.
+They can be folded up in seconds making them easy to carry and transport on a bus, train or in your boot.
+Then when you’re not riding, you can stash it in a cupboard or slide it under a desk for easy storage.
 Folding bikes are designed for convenience, but they are comfortable and competent bikes that will make commuting fun.
-Also much loved by staycationers as they are ideal for when you get to the holiday cottage or campsite.
+Their convenience also makes them a great choice for holidays.

-Compact folding frame and small wheels - he selling point of any folding bike is how small it is when folded, and how quickly it can be folded and unfolded.
+Compact folding frame and small wheels - The selling point of any folding bike is how compact it can be, and how quickly it can be folded and unfolded.
 Some bikes will feature a simple click and fold mechanism which means they can be assembled in a few seconds.
 Small frames and wheels deliver precise handling too.

-High seat and handlebar posts - With a small frame and small wheels, the riding position could become uncomfortable, so this is compensated for with an adjustable seat post and handlebars that can be lifted to suit the rider's height.
-Naturally, these posts fold away or collapse to keep the folded size nice and compact.
-Handlebars are narrow, which makes it easy to manoeuvre your folding bike in and out of traffic, essential in busy city streets.
+High seat and adjustable handlebars - With a small frame and wheels, the riding position could become uncomfortable, so this is compensated for with an adjustable seat post and handlebars that can be lifted to suit the rider's height.
+Naturally, these fold away or collapse to keep the folded size nice and compact.
+The handlebars are narrow, which makes it easy to manoeuvre your folding bike in and out of traffic, essential in busy city streets.

-Rear luggage rack or pannier/bag hook - Some folding bikes feature handy storage spaces and racks so you can secure a pannier or safely transport a bag or shopping.
+Rear luggage rack or pannier/bag hook - Some folding bikes feature handy storage spaces and racks so you can secure a pannier or safely transport a bag.

 Why buy a folding bike?